IamBananana/QuizApp/README.md

 # 1. Enter as an admin for question manipulation or a user for answering questions
 # 2. Create, delete and update questions
 # 3. Saves questions by binary I/O and serialization.
 Saves answers to a results.txt with text I/O.

+## How to Run:
+# Download the zip
+# Open the folder with any code editor
+# Launch the "HelloApplication"